 A wide range of bushland birds are found in this area representing most Victorian bird families plus a few scarcer and/or cryptic species such as Little Eagle, Tawny Frogmouth, Purple-crowned Lorikeet, Satin Flycatcher, Yellow-tufted Honeyeater, Blue-winged Parrot (summer), various Cuckoos, Crested Shrike-tit, Speckled Warbler, Chestnut-rumped Heathwren, Scarlet Robin, Red-capped Robin, Diamond Firetail, Varied Sitella and Spotted Quail-thrush to name a few.
 Spring and summer migrants increase the diversity

-The morning’s birding sets us up for a big day list with a visit to the Western Treatment Plant and surrounds near Werribee where waterbirds, grassland birds and raptors are abundant.
+A half day of bush birding added to a visit to the Western Treatment Plant near Werribee will give us a big species list for the day, any time of year.
+At and around the WTP waterbirds, grassland birds and raptors are abundant.
 Conditions vary from season to season and even week to week.
 Migratory shorebirds and Terns are a feature especially from September to March, raptors are varied and common all year with a peak in late summer, rails and crakes are usually seen when water levels are just right, duck numbers fluctuate with a good variety nearly always present, winter brings Blue-winged Parrots and Flame Robins, plus rarities can and do turn up any time.
 Brolgas, Cape Barren Geese, Egrets and Spoonbills, Fieldwrens and Zebra Finch, a visit is never dull

 Aus$650-00 total for a single person/couple Aus$750-00 total for 3-4 people ) - includes drinks and snacks, lunch not included - larger groups are possible